 Parameters factor (int) - The new number of sites in the MPS unit cell will be increased from N_sites to factorN_sites_per_ring.
-Since MPS unit cells are repeated in the x-direction in our convetion, the lattice shape goes from (Lx, Ly, ..., Lu) to (Lxfactor, Ly, ..., Lu).
+Since MPS unit cells are repeated in

-'''

-position (lat_idx)

-'''

-Returns pos - The position of the lattice sites specified by lat_idx in real-space.

-${\tt mps2lat_idx}\,(i)$

-'''
+''' the x-direction in our convetion, the lattice shape goes from (Lx, Ly, ..., Lu) to (Lxfactor, Ly, ..., Lu). position (lat_idx) return 'space' position of one or multiple sites.
+Parameters lat idx (ndarray, (..., dim+1)) - Lattice indices.
+Returns pos - The position of the lattice sites specified by lat idx in real-space.
+Return type ndarray, (..., dim) site(i) return Site instance corresponding to an MPS index i mps_sites() Return a list of sites for all MPS indices.
+Equivalent to [self.site(i) for i in range(self.N_sites)].
+This should be used for sites of 1D tensor networks (MPS, MPO,...). mps2lat idx(i) Translate MPS index i to lattice indices (x_0, ..., x{dim-1}, u).
 Parameters i (int | array_like of int) - MPS index/indices.

-'''

-Returns lat_idx - First dimensions like i, last dimension has len dim + 1 and contains the lattice indices ''(x_0, \ldots, x_d) corresponding to i.
-For i across the MPS unit cell and "infinite" bc_MPS , we shift x_0 accordingly.
+Returns lat_idx - First dimensions like i, last dimension has len dim'+1 and contains the lattice indices ''(x \ 0, ..., x \ dim-1), u)' corresponding to i.
+For i accross the MPS unit cell and "infinite" bc\MPS, we shift x\0 accordingly.
+Return type array lat2mps_idx (lat_idx) Translate lattice indices (x_0, \dots, x{D-1}), u) to MPS index i.
+Parameters lat_idx (array_like [.., dim+1]) - The last dimension corresponds to lattice indices (x_0, \ldots, x{D-1}, u).

-lat2mps idx(lat idx)

-Parameters lat_idx ($array_1ike[..,dim+1]$) - The last dimension corresponds to lattice indices ($x_0, ..., x{D-1}, u$).
 All lattice indices should be positive and smaller than the corresponding entry in self.shape.
-Exception: for "infinite" bc_MPS , an x_0 outside indicates shifts accross the boundary.
+Exception: for "infinite" bc_MPS, an x_0 outside indicates shifts across the boundary.
 Returns i - MPS index/indices corresponding to lat_idx.
 Has the same shape as lat_idx without the last dimension.

-return an index array of MPS indices for which the site within the unit cell is u.
+Return type array_like mps_idx_fix_u(u=None) return an index array of MPS indices for which the site within the unit cell is u.
 If you have multiple sites in your unit-cell, an onsite operator is in general not defined for all sites.
-This functions returns an index array of the mps indices which belong to sites given by self. unit_cell[u].
+This functions returns an index array of the mps indices which belong to sites given by self. unit cell[u].
 Parameters u (None / int) - Selects a site of the unit cell.
 None (default) means all sites.
 Returns mps_idx - MPS indices for which self.site(i) is self.unit_cell[u].
 Ordered ascending.

-Similar as $mps_idx_fix_u$ (), but return also the corresponding lattice indices.
+Return type array mps_lat_idx_fix_u (u=None) Similar as mps\idx\fix\u (), but return also the corresponding lattice indices.
 Parameters u (None / int) - Selects a site of the unit cell.
-None (default) means all sites.
+None (default) means all sites. '''